b-lukaszuk/RJ_BS_eng/contents/prediction.md

 the results match those returned by `getPrecictedY` somewhat before in this section.

-We can also get the general impression of how imprecise our prediction will be by using the residuals (differences between the predicted and actual value on the Y-axis).
+We can also get the general impression of how imprecise our prediction is by using the residuals (differences between the predicted and actual value on the Y-axis).
 Like so

 ```jl
 s1 = """